-A study of the DNA of ancient brown bear bones in Ireland proves that the maternal ancestors of modern polar bears were Irish.
+A study of the DNA of ancient brown bear bones in Ireland proved that the maternal ancestors of modern polar bears were Irish.

-By studying 17 sets of brown bear teeth and skeletons, found in eight caves across Ireland scientists have found conclusive evidence of the connection.
+By studying 17 sets of brown bear teeth and skeletons, found in eight caves across Ireland, in 2011 scientists found conclusive evidence of the connection.

-The findings from these scientists located in Ireland, Britain and the US have been published in the latest edition of Current Biology.
+The findings from these scientists located in Ireland, Britain and the US were published in the journal Current Biology.

-Up until now it was thought that polar bears were most closely related to the brown bears living in the islands of Admiralty, Baranof and Chichagof in Alaska's Alexander Archipelago.
+Up this discovery it was thought that polar bears were most closely related to the brown bears living in the islands of Admiralty, Baranof and Chichagof in Alaska's Alexander Archipelago.
 However the analysis of the DNA passed from mother to child (mitochondrial DNA) shows that the Irish brown bear is unmistakably linked.

 This proves that the two species mated opportunistically during the past 100,000 years.
 This means that the bears split from a common ancestor to become a new species somewhere between two million and 400,000 years ago.
 This means before or during the last Ice Age the two species came together and polar bears mated with the Irish brown bear.